First Cohort

 Area A: Nanoparticles

-This area deals with the 2D and 3D structure formation of gold nanoparticle (AuNP) assemblies at a soft surface, which consists of a stimuli-responsive polymer coating on a solid substrate (either adsorbed polymer microgels or polymer brushes).
+This research area deals with the 2D and 3D structure formation of gold nanoparticle (AuNP) assemblies at a soft surface, which consists of a stimuli-responsive polymer coating on a solid substrate (either adsorbed polymer microgels or polymer brushes).
 Such composite coatings can be used, e.g., for optical devices or as sensors.

 Theory: